basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 ## Enabling Strong Consistency

+In order to use strong consistency, your Riak cluster must have **at least three nodes**.
+If it does not, you will need to [[add nodes|Basic Cluster Setup]].

 The strong consistency subsystem in Riak is disabled by default.
 You will need to turn it on by changing the configuration your Riak installation's `[[riak.conf|Configuration Files]]` file.
 To do so, you can simply un-comment the line containing the `strong_consistency = on` setting or add the following if that line is not present:

 ```riakconf
 strong_consistency = on
 ```

 **Note**: This will enable you to use strong consistency in Riak, but this setting will _not_ apply to all of the data in your Riak cluster.
-Instead, strong consistency is applied only at the bucket level, [[using bucket types]] (as show directly below).
+Instead, strong consistency is applied only at the bucket level, [[using bucket types]] \(as show directly below).

 A second necessary step in activating strong consistency is to ensure that Riak's [[active anti-entropy|Riak Glossary#active-anti-entropy-aae]] subsystem is enabled (as it is by default).
 If it is not currently enabled, you can set the `anti_entropy` parameter in your [[configuration files]] to either `active` or `active-debug`.